satansson/09.RollingBallAndFallingCube/README.md

 # 09.RollingBallAndFallingCube

-In here I player with the Rigidbody components to set mass, bounciness and drag.
+In here I played with the Rigidbody components to set mass, bounciness and drag.